ooibhadode/IbIPP/README.md

  %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
  %%%% IbIPP - Image-based Initialization and Post-Processing code for 2D %%%
  %%%% Topology Optimization.
 Author: Osezua Ibhadode October, 2020.%%%%%%%%%
+ %    IbIPP is an open-source code for initializing and post-processing
+ %   free-form 2D topology optimization problems.
  %
  %   IBIPP(FILE, NELX, VOLFFRAC) Performs topology optimization on the image
  %   provided in FILE using the number of elements in the x-direction, NELX,